 A useful diagnostic test with high specificity; however, it is not universally available.
-It is most likely to give a positive result from day 3 until day 6 of infection, and can give widely variable results from days 7 to 16.
+It is most likely to give a positive result from day 3-6 of infection, and can give widely variable results from days 7-16.
 Can be used to confirm the diagnosis along with a positive RT-PCR result.

 IgM and IgG antibodies:

 Useful in later stages of infection.
 IgM antibodies can appear in serum as early as day 2 post infection, but can give variable results up to day 9.
-They become negative between 30 and 168 days after symptom onset.
-An IgG response develops between day 6 and 18 and can persist for several years.
+They become negative between 30-168 days after symptom onset.
+An IgG response develops between day 6-18 and can persist for several years.
 A positive IgM or a rising IgG titre is strong evidence for recent Ebola virus infection.

 Useful in patients with respiratory symptoms.
 Pulmonary infiltrates are not typical of infection and suggest an alternative (or comorbid) diagnosis.
 May be difficult to arrange in an isolation unit and should only be ordered judiciously to avoid contamination.

 Rapid diagnostic tests